The Volunteer Award highlights exceptional people who have made an outstanding contribution to their organisation and the sector.

 Volunteering in the international development sector ranges from weekend volunteering to working on programmes and fundraising, to using your expertise anywhere in the world.

-We were looking for a volunteer who has had a significant impact on NGOs' work and the people they seek to help.
-The winner will be announced on 18 March 2019.
+We were looking for a volunteer who has had a significant impact on NGOs' work and the people they seek to help, and the judges have chosen three finalists.
+The winner was announced at the awards ceremony on 18 March 2019.

 Becky Kroger, volunteer Youth Stop AIDS campaigner